 Intent – What we are trying to achieve?

-  • Our principal aim is that children leave St. Filumena’s Catholic School with a wide range of happy and rich memories in History formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in History as an on-going process not a one-off event.
+Our principal aim is that children leave St. Filumena’s Catholic School with a wide range of happy and rich memories in History formed through interesting and exciting experiences that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in History as an on-going process, not a one-off event.

-  • All children will study History for 30 minutes per week (1 hour every two weeks).
+All children will study History for 1 hour per week

 The key areas are concerned with building knowledge, developing understanding of the big ideas and processes of history, and the overall goal of history education: we want young people to gain an increasingly mature and informed historical perspective on their world.
 The areas are developed throughout KS1 and KS2 in order to prepare children for secondary education.

 Implementation – How do we translate our vision into practice?